Domestic Demand in Canada

 Canada - Domestic Demand

-Economic activity growth wanes in April; flash estimate points to contraction in May
+Economic activity growth remains broadly unchanged in August; flash estimate points to further small expansion in September

 Canada - Domestic Demand Data